-Meet Brian Esser, The Bar Foundation’s New President
+Meet Jeremy Protas, The Bar Association’s New President

 When Daniel Winterfeldt attended his first Lavender Law Conference, he left with a mission in mind: Bring The LGBT Bar’s unique networking, career and educational model to his colleagues in London.
 As Head of International Capital Markets at CMS and aRead More

 When Nicole Dogwill assumed her position as President of the National LGBT Bar Association’s Board of Directors, she brought with her a wealth of experiences in the legal profession and a unique vision of the organization’s future.
 Nicole’s involvementRead More

 Jason Gibson represents the best of the legal profession.
 His career and involvement with the LGBT Bar have given him a unique perspective on being out in the profession and in working with a truly diverse group of attorneys.
 Jason’s professional develRead More